meom-group/jaxparrow/paper/paper.md

 # Summary

 Sea Surface Height (SSH) variations measured by satellite altimeters are widely used to estimate Sea Surface Currents (SSC) in oceanographic operational or research applications.
 The geostrophic balance approximation, which relates the pressure gradient, the current velocity, and the Coriolis force, is commonly employed to estimate SSC from SSH.
-It is known that under some configurations, the centrifugal acceleration, disregarded in the geostrophic formulation, should be included to the balance, leading to the cyclogeostrophic balance approximation.
+It is known that under some configurations, the velocity advection term, neglected in the geostrophic formulation, should be included in the balance, leading to the cyclogeostrophic balance approximation.
 In general, solving the cyclogeostrophic balance can not be done analytically and numerical methods are needed.
 However, (1) existing iterative approaches are known to diverge, and ad-hoc methods are used to avoid local discontinuities; (2) publicly available, well maintained implementations are missing.

 To overcome these limitations, we propose the Python package `jaxparrow`.`jaxparrow` formulates the cyclogeostrophic balance as a variational problem and solve it using a collection of well known optimizers.
 Its implementation heavily relies on JAX, the Python library bringing together automatic differentiation and just-in-time compilation, and the growing ecosystem around it. `jaxparrow` can be used as a package for an easy integration to existing oceanographic pipelines, or as a standalone executable working directly with NetCDF files.